 Before using a flea comb it is a good idea to detangle first, particularly if your cat has long or thick fur.

-If you are having trouble seeing the fleas, tap the comb onto a piece of white paper to see the fleas.
-Any of specks may reveal flea infestation.
+Tap the comb onto a piece of white paper to see the fleas.

 Dark or reddish tiny particles are a sign of fleas, the spots are flea dirt, the digested blood the fleas have already consumed.